ArturKalach/react-native-a11y/README.md

 # React Native A11y

+This is a React Native A11y Library with following main features

+🤖 Reader features: Focus, Order, Reader
+⌨️ Keyboard features: Focus
+🙌 Others features soon

+A11y is important, there are a lot of reasons to support and be compliant with it.
+First of all, it helps people with disabilities work and use your application easily and live a better life.
+Banks, medication, shops, and delivery is a small list of what people are usually interested in, and it can be more important for people with limitations.

+There are can be other reasons, customer requirements, laws and requirements for specific groups of apps, remote control, etc. Based on this you can find a lot of advantages and benefits to supporting A11y.

 **_NOTE:_**
 0.67.* - checked only, old architecture.
-Unfortunately, it is currently only for old architecture, we are working on updating to the new one.
+Unfortunately, the new architecture is not supported yet, we plan to do it asap.
+Not all applications can switch architecture to the new one, there are a lot of problems with migration, usually with external libs, this library was developed on 0.67.* and it was decided to start with it.
+We plan to update the library to support 0.68.* - 0.70.* and also check the old versions for working.
 ---

-A11y components and utils for RN.
-A11y is important, there are a lot of reasons to make your application accessible, at least requirements from customers.

-`react-native-a11y` is a set of tools and components that will help make your application more accessible and provides additional solutions for working with `reader` (TalkBack/VoiceOver) and hardware `keyboard focus`.

-The components and utils of this library were developed to achieve WCAG 2.1 AA which can be different from standard mobile accessibility.

-This library does not change standard components, it only extends functionally, so you can install it to use some features in an already existing project or a new one.

 ## Installation
-This library is quite alfa, and needs to be tested a lot.
-Solutions of this library was tested a lot by different people a11y specialist and QAs, but there are some changes which are new one and we need some time to check and implement everything, to try and help you can follow the gide below.
+This library is not finished yer and currently on alfa stage.
 We will be glad to issues, questions, and help.

+1. Download package with npm or yarn

 ```
 npm i react-native-a11y
 ```
-or
 ```
 yarn add react-native-a11y
 ```

-### Additional for Android

-To listen to android changes the Android Intent is used, you need to add additional lines to your `MainActivity.java` file
+2. Install pods
+cd ios && pod install

+3. Android only

+Add to the  `MainActivity.java` lines:

 ```
   //android/app/src/main/java/com/project-name/MainActivity.java